 Disability services are provided to enable each individual with a disability to achieve his or her full potential and live as independently as possible.
 Services are provided in a variety of community and residential settings in partnership with service users, their families and carers, along with a range of statutory, non-statutory, voluntary and community groups.
 Services, in the main, are provided either directly by the HSE or through a range of voluntary service providers.
 Voluntary agencies provide the majority of services in partnership with and on behalf of the HSE.
 The range of specialist disability services provided to people with disabilities includes residential; respite; day services and rehabilitative training; assisted living services, namely home support and personal assistant services; early intervention and school-aged services through progressing disability services for children and young people 0-18 years; multidisciplinary supports; aids and appliances; neuro-rehabilitation services; financial allowances; and miscellaneous support services.

 Disability services were allocated €1.78 billion in 2018.
 This funding is providing specialist disability services to 36,000 persons across all nine CHO, community healthcare organisation, areas, ensuring that services are delivered in line with nationally agreed policy for persons with a disability, while, at the same time, endeavouring to maximise value.
-A wide range of disability services is provided to those with physical, sensory, intellectual disability and/or autism.
+A wide range of disability services is provided to those with physical, sensory, intellectual disability or autism or both.

 Over 60% of the resources available are allocated to provide a range of residential services to approximately 8,400 people with a disability.
 A further 20% is targeted at the provision of more than18,000 day places and supports to nearly 25,000 people.
 The remaining 20% provides respite care services to just over 5,700 people, over 4 million personal assistant and home support hours for 2,500 people, as well as multi-disciplinary teams and other community services and supports to children.